-Citation and research management tools help you organize your research and keep track of your references.
-They also make it easy to add citations into the documents you're working on and automatically generating bibliographies in pretty much any style.
-Harvard supports the use of four main citation tools: EndNote, Mendeley, RefWorks, & Zotero.
+Citation and research management tools are software programs that help you organize your research and keep track of your references.
+They also make it easy to add citations into the documents you're working on and automatically generate bibliographies in pretty much any style.
+Harvard primarily supports the use of EndNote and Zotero.

-Which one should you choose?
+Which citation tool should you choose?
 Check out our Citation Tools Comparison Chart!

 EndNote Classes at Harvard